Broncos currently have the 25th overall selection in the 2023 NFL Draft

 - Week 18 - vs. Arizona Cardinals

 Ideally, for the Broncos, the 49ers will lose most of these games and give the Broncos a top 10 selection in the 2023 NFL Draft.
-They face some division rivals and play some tough games on the road in Mexico City, Seattle, and Las Vegas.
+They face some division rivals and play some tough games on the road in Tampa Bay, Seattle, and Las Vegas.

-The 49ers are currently 7-4, but hopefully, the Miami Dolphins will defeat them and knock them down to 7-5 on the season.
+The 49ers are currently 8-4, but hopefully, Brady and the Bucs will defeat them and knock them down to 8-5 on the season.

 Loading comments...